Defiance County Board of Commissioners

 A lifelong resident of Defiance, Jim and his wife, Cathy (Sines), have two children, Michael and Lindsay (David) Stehulak -- and granddaughter Ella.
 Jim has enjoyed working for the public most of his adult life, serving the citizens of Defiance County for more than 36 years, and is looking forward to the continuing commitment as Defiance County Commissioner.

-The Operations Manager/Administrator’s primary objective, under the general direction of the Board of County Commissioners, is to oversee the general operations of Defiance County to include implementing the policies of the Board of County Commissioners.
-Authority includes organizing and directing overall activities of departments under the jurisdiction of the Board of Commissioners, establishing and monitoring policies, practices and programs in the areas of employee relations, compensation, benefits, recruiting and training, and serving as an official County representative to answer questions, provide information and serve as a liaison between the Board of Commissioners, elected officials, department heads, employees and the public.
+The primary objective of this position, under the general direction of the Board of County Commissioners, is to oversee the general operations of Defiance County to include implementing the policies of the Board of County Commissioners.
+Duties include assisting the Board in preparing, administering, and monitoring operational appropriations budget; organizing and directing overall activities of departments under the jurisdiction of the Board of Commissioners; establishing and monitoring policies, practices and programs; and serve as an official County representative to provide information and act as a liaison between the Board of Commissioners, elected officials, department heads, employees and the public.

 § 305.05 Organization; election of president.